aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/memorysetting/_index.md

 ```

-Memory performance preferrable.
+Memory performance preferable.

 **Remarks**

 With this mode the cells data will be maintained in compact format to decrease the memory cost.
-On other hand, the compact data also may cause higher time cost, especially when updating the cells data, or accessing it randomly, This option is available since v8.0.0.
+On other hand, the compact data also may cause higher time cost, especially when updating the cells data, or accessing it randomly.

+This option is available since v8.0.0.

 ### NORMAL {#NORMAL}
 ```